 SPLASH INTO YOUR RIVER ADVENTURE!

 The seasonal changing characteristics of the river are what make it so popular and accessible all year around.
 In the warmer months, the lower levels and warmer temperatures provide a water experience for family and novice paddlers.
 Coming into the cooler months, the increased flow caters to the more adventurous with the upper section offering fast moving channels, some small rapids and deep pools.
-The middle to lower section provides white water experiences for rafters, white water canoeists and kayakers.
+The middle to lower section provides white water experiences for rafters, fast water canoeists and kayakers.
 The upper section to Nanga Bridge has good road access on both sides which satisfies safety requirements and makes it an ideal location for educational use.
 Safe and secure access at key river locations, improvements in camp site facilities and an increased ranger presence provides a quality and memorable experience for all visitors.
-Whatever level you choose to dive into, we guarantee you’ll love every moment.
+Whatever level you choose to dive in to, we guarantee you’ll love every moment.

 A MENU FULL OF ADVENTURE